Richard Proenneke: Naval career

 Proenneke enlisted in the United States Navy the day after the attack on Pearl Harbor and served as a carpenter.
 He spent almost two years at Pearl Harbor and was later stationed in San Francisco waiting for a new ship assignment.
 After hiking on a mountain near San Francisco he contracted rheumatic fever and was hospitalized at Norco Naval Hospital for six months.
 During his convalescence the war ended and he was given a medical discharge from the Navy in 1945.
 According to one of his biographers and friend, Sam Keith, the illness was very revealing for Proenneke, who decided to devote the rest of his life to the strength and health of his body.

 Later career

 Following his discharge from the Navy, Proenneke went to school to become a diesel mechanic.
 The combination of his high intelligence, adaptability, and strong work ethic helped him become a skilled technician.
 Though adept at his trade, Proenneke eventually yielded to his love of nature and moved to Oregon to work at a sheep ranch.
 He moved to Shuyak Island, Alaska, in 1950.

 For several years, he worked as a heavy equipment operator and repairman on the Naval Air Station at Kodiak.
-Proenneke spent the next several years working throughout Alaska as both a salmon fisherman and diesel technician.
+He spent the next several years working throughout Alaska as both a salmon fisherman and diesel technician.
 He worked for the Fish and Wildlife Service at King Salmon on the Alaska Peninsula.
 His skills as a technician were well-known and sought after, and he was able to save for retirement.